 You can use it to easily scan and transform any document into an editable PDF file, compile multiple PDFs into a single one, or convert files into rich PDFs in a single click.
 Let’s say your boss sends you a year old white-paper that she would like to be updated.
 Instead of having to recreate the whole thing from scratch, you can simply open it in Adobe Acrobat DC and individually edit each element of the document.

 Adobe Acrobat DC is available in two versions: Pro and Standard.
-Compared to the Standard version, the Pro version adds one-click creation of rich PDFs from the Acrobat ribbon in Word, the option to add or edit text in a PDF on your iPad, the ability to scan paper to PDFs you can edit instantly with fonts that match the original and compare two versions of a PDF using an easy-to-scan results summary of all differences, and it also supports the creation and validation of PDFs based on WCAG 2.0 and PDF/UA accessibility standards.
+Compared to the Standard version, the Pro version adds one-click creation of rich PDFs from the Acrobat ribbon in Word, the option to add or edit the text in a PDF on your iPad, the ability to scan paper to PDFs you can edit instantly with fonts that match the original and compare two versions of a PDF using an easy-to-scan results summary of all differences, and it also supports the creation and validation of PDFs based on WCAG 2.0 and PDF/UA accessibility standards.

 As you might expect, Adobe Acrobat DC, both Pro and Standard, isn’t free.
 Individuals can purchase Acrobat Pro DC for €18.14 if they pay annually or for €30.24 if they pay monthly.
 Adobe Acrobat Standard DC costs €15.72 a month when paid annually or €27.82 when paid monthly.
 Adobe also sells Acrobat DC for teams and enterprises with several extra features, including advanced 24/7 tech support.